georgefikri/React-change-State-using-setState/README.md

-# React : change State using setState
+# React JS  : change State using setState
 - changing state (boolean) from true to false & visa versa
 - display text showing the status either true or false